maguserroris/Hack4Cause2017/README.md

-# Hack for a Cause2017
+# Hack for a Cause2017 Team "SecondPlace

-Hack4Cause 2017 repo.
+We are addressing the "Hult Center" challenge.

-This repository contains documentation :page_facing_up: for the event.
+Team Members:

-Much of the documentation in this repository will be also be available on the website http://hackforacause.io/ :computer:
+Aaron Grieger     amgrieger@gmail.com

-Please read any applicable docs with your participation in Hack for a Cause 2017.
+We using the following components: